dcmouser/mewlo/doc/sphinx/book/setup/installation.rst

 STEP 1 - Create virtual environment for Mewlo development
 ---------------------------------------------------------

-You want to isolate your install of mewlo, to test in a prestine environment
+You want to isolate your install of mewlo, to test in a pristine environment

 Create a virtualenv to isolate mewlo development, eg:
   On windows: